 SafeWise volunteers undertake a range of roles including :

-- Education Guide – lead visitors on our valuable skills for life programmes around the SafeWise centres – including schools, groups and other tours
+- Visitor Guide – lead visitors on our valuable skills for life programmes at SafeWise Bournemouth – including schools, groups and other tours.

 If you have other skills or interests that aren’t mentioned above that you feel we could use, then we would love to hear from you, so please do get in touch.

 Here’s what some of our volunteers have to say about SafeWise.

 Melissa joined the volunteering team when SafeWise was starting out.
 “I brought my children to a SafeWise open day when my other half was a watch manager for the fire service and thought wow, what a place!
 I knew I wanted to get involved and it suits me down to ground as I enjoy working with people and it comes naturally to me as a people person.”

 “I was pregnant whilst volunteering at one stage and have learnt over the years as my children have grown.
 I work with, and get on well with all age groups and types, especially now leading tours for special educational needs groups.
 You have to really like working with people, be flexible and help other volunteers out, and I’ve built up friendships over the years.”

 Kane first came on work experience and now aims to join the fire service.

 “I welcome visitors, sort out the car parking, lead tours and generally help out around the centre.
 I enjoy it all, everything.”